 What Is the Statute of Limitations for Children in Texas?

 There are also special statutes of limitations on personal injury claims that involve children in Texas.
-Child victims are not of the age of consent (18), and therefore do not have the mental capacity to bring legal claims in the eyes of the law.
+Child victims are not of the age of consent (18) and therefore do not have the mental capacity to bring legal claims in the eyes of the law.
 The law states that they are not mature enough to make legal decisions for themselves.
 This rule gives child victims two options when filing personal injury lawsuits:

-• The child files within two years of turning 18.
+- The child files within two years of turning 18.
 In Texas, the statute of limitations on a personal injury case is tolled until a minor reaches the age of majority.
 Thus, the deadline typically does not come until the victim’s 20th

 Texas has a statute of repose that caps the right to file a medical malpractice claim at no more than 10 years from the date of the alleged act of malpractice, even with the discovery rule and a minor victim.
 This means if the minor was injured by medical malpractice, the claim must be brought within 10 years, even if this deadline comes before the plaintiff’s 20th birthday.

-Contact a Personal Injury Lawyer Right Away
+Contact A Dallas Personal Injury Lawyer Right Away

 If you do not file your personal injury case before Texas’ statute of limitations, you could forfeit the right to obtain financial recovery, even if you have evidence of the defendant’s fault.
 It is critical not to wait to speak to an attorney.
 Waiting until the end of your window of time could mean accidentally missing the time limit.